Xiaohao-Xu/SLAM-under-Perturbation/README.md

 ## Future Directions
 - **Perturbation**: Evaluate the SLAM model’s robustness under mixed perturbations and more diverse perturbation types.
+- **Synthesis**: How to generate more realistic perturabtions and environments for more reliable SLAM simulation?
 - **SLAM Model**: Extend the robustness evaluation to SLAM models with more diverse input modality types, e.g., LiDAR and sonar.
+- **Robustness Enhancement**: Can you propose a more robust SLAM model that can survive more severe and diverse perturbations?
 - **Beyond SLAM**: The evaluation can be easily extended to 3D reconstruction and other robotic navigation tasks.
-- **Robustness Enhancement**: Can you propose a more robust SLAM model that can survive more severe and diverse perturbations?
 - (Please refer to the paper for more details 😄)

 ## Citation